chan-j-d/BridgeBot/README.md

     - Checks that the user is in the current game
     - Checks that the game has not already started
 - `startgame`: Initiates the game by passing the GameChatId object to the mediator
+    - Checks that the current GameChatId has four players
 - `cancelgame`: Cancels the game that is currently running
     - Checks whether the user is an adminstrator of the group, if they are, the game is cancelled
     - Otherwise, check that the player is in the game.
 Only players in-game can vote